rk504/ace-tracker-2.0/README.md

 Initially, I wanted to create an application that would help teachers who schedule one to one lessons.
 My children have been taking string lessons for over a decade and every year we get an annual email with details about the entire studio contact information in case we need to miss a lesson.
-The format of this information is challenging to sort through and can even require a log in to google to access.
+The format of this information is challenging to sort through and can even require a Google log in to access.
 As a parent, I want something that is easy to
     navigate, access, and read.

 ## contact list